estylehq/estylehq/README.md

 ### 🙋‍♂️ Introducing
 <br />

-Starting Android app developer in 2012 until 2015.
+Starting Android app developer at 2012 until 2015.

-Developed Web with Vue(Nuxt), React in 2015 and still now working at <b>Nuxt.js</b>.
+Developed Web with Vue(Nuxt), React in 2015 and still now working with <b>Nuxt.js</b>.

 Last project used `composition-api with nuxt2` with `typescript` and Studying now `Nuxt3 with composition api`.
 <br />